-I have only one memory of it—buying a gray-felt Chicago Bulls cap there in what must have been the very early 90s from a booth that sold hats—one of the space’s 700.
+I have only one memory of it—buying a gray-felt Chicago Bulls cap there in what must have been the very early 90s from a booth that sold hats—one of the space’s 500 or so.
 “Equal parts flea market and department store, Ceasar’s gave hundreds of small, independent merchants the chance to peddle their goods from small booths, and offered shoppers an eye-popping array of wares,” according to the Daily News.

 “The Planning Department is trying to encourage more recreational marina development in this area,” the Times reported, in 1984.
 “The waterfront already has 10 percent of the marina slips in Brooklyn, a mini-amusement park called Nelly Bly, a bicycle path and a rocky breakwater that often is speckled with fishermen.”
 The Bazaar “came along about the same time as Toys ‘R’ Us and Chuck E. Cheese, a $1 million entertainment center,” the Times added, transforming Ceasar’s Bay from a shopping site to a shopping center—one that today still calls itself the “Ceasar’s Bay Shopping Center,” even though the anchor store, the Bazaar, closed in 1995, and not necessarily because its business model was untenable.